-Ranking in the organic search results locally is the best way to get in front of users.
+Ranking in the organic search results locally through local SEO is the best way to get in front of users.
 About 34% of clicks go to the first organic search result, so getting your business in the top 3 spots can result in a lot of traffic to your website.
 Most local businesses don’t have a chance ranking for important search terms for their business nationally, but any local business can grab the top spots for searches Google identifies as having local intent (i.e. “near me,” “in Atlanta,” etc.).

 You don’t need to know everything about Search Engine Optimization (SEO) and the nitty-gritty details of algorithm updates to be successful in implementing local SEO on your website.
 Let’s take a look at the basic concepts of Organic SEO through the lens of local marketing.